Impacts of urbanisation

 However, these many benefits of urban life do not apply to all.
 Rapid population increases and unplanned growth create an urban sprawl with negative economic, social, and environmental consequences.
-In low-income countries, the rate of urban growth often strains the capacity of local and national government to provide urban residents with even the most basic services of housing, water supply, sewerage and solid waste disposal.
+In Ethiopia, the rate of urban growth often strains the capacity of local and national government to provide urban residents with even the most basic services of housing, water supply, sewerage and solid waste disposal (MWUD, 2008).

 In developing countries, about a third of urban inhabitants live in impoverished slums and squatter settlements (UN-Habitat, 2012).
-Slums are urban areas that are heavily populated and have sub-standard housing with very poor living conditions, creating several problems (Figure 5.5).
+Slums are urban areas that are heavily populated and have sub-standard housing with very poor living conditions, creating several problems.

 Slum areas typically suffer from:

 - poor housing with small, overcrowded houses built very close together using inadequate materials and with uncertain electricity supply

 - little or no sanitation/latrine facilities and no solid waste disposal, which leads to a polluted and degraded local environment

 - inadequate health care facilities which, coupled with the poor living conditions, increases sickness and death rates

 - insecure living conditions – slum dwellers may be forcibly removed by landowners or other authorities.

 Many low-income families gravitate to these informal settlements that proliferate in and around towns.
 Poverty is one of the most critical issues facing urban areas.
 Urban poverty degrades both the physical and social environment.
 This then makes it more difficult for people to escape from poverty and they fall victim to the ‘vicious cycle’ that you read about in Study Session 2.